 10 Link Building Strategies You Should Avoid In 2019

-Here we are at the tail end of 2018, and as most of us already know it, back links are still a top 3 Google ranking signal!
+Here we are at the beginning of 2019, and as most of us already know it, back links are still a top 3 Google ranking signal!

 Having high quality, niche related links from trustworthy and high authority websites is what we have to come to accept and need to stay focused on and continue to practice.

 Gone are the days of Web 2.0 spam methods and buying a 1,000 links for $50!
 Google’s algorithms have streamlined the SERPs toward a much more organic and natural way.

 ‘Black Hat’ link building practices are becoming more obsolete by the day, but unfortunately continue to be used.
 As a result, website owners are getting hit with a manual penalty, by violating Google’s Search Quality Guidelines.

 As 2019 approaches, using high quality SEO practices has become more important than ever, and the following link building strategies should still be avoided at all costs!

 Private Blog Networks (PBNs) – buying expired domains, setting up sites to boost and link to other sites…is really just not worth it.
 You are playing with fire here.

 Google is much smarter, and will track down the foot print of the owner of these connected sites and destroy their efforts in a heart beat.